Export Conditions

 - Open the registered PostgreSQL database.

-- Chose a table or tables to export or write and execute your SQL query.
+- Choose a table or tables to export or write and execute your SQL query or queries.
+Please note that exporting multiple datasets at a time is available in Exportizer Enterprise only.

 - Switch to the Database tab and select your registered Oracle database as a target database.
 If you did not register it yet, click '...' button to the right to register it.